flaviobovio/hc/README.md

  - Export medical records of patients to MS-Word

 ## System Features
-  - ABM of patients
+  - CRUD of patients
-  - ABM of visits
+  - CRUD of visits
   - Export of the patient's Clinical History to MS-Word (.doc) format
   - Backup system data